 Matthew Gaylor is a seasoned facility manager with experience in the pharmaceutical manufacturing, life science, healthcare, education and plastic injection molding fields.
 In addition, he has several years of service as a contractor with Siemens and Johnson Controls (Project management, service technician, fire inspection).
 Matthew holds both BOC Level I and II credentials.

 Laurie Gilmer is Vice President and COO at Facility Engineering Associates.
 Laurie’s primary areas of expertise include facility systems assessments, energy management, sustainability, and facility management organizational analyses.
-Laurie is a published author, regularly contributing to multiple Facility Management publications and co-authored the International Facility Management Association’s (IFMA) second manual in the Sustainability “How-To-Guide” Series, EPA’s ENERGY STAR Portfolio Manager.
-Laurie is currently serving a term on IFMA’s Board of Directors.
-Laurie also serves on the Northwest Energy Efficiency Council’s Building Operator Certification program advisory committee.
-Laurie is a member of the National Visiting Committee of Building Efficiency for a Sustainable Tomorrow (BEST) Center.
-Additionally Laurie is an instructor for IFMA’s Sustainability Facility Management (SFP) and Facility Management Professional (FMP) programs.
-She is also the past chair of IFMA’s Sustainability Facility Credential scheme committee.
+She is a published author and instructor.
+In addition to serving on the Northwest Energy Efficiency Council’s Building Operator Certification program advisory committee, she also serves on IFMA’s Board of Directors as the 1st Vice Chair, the National Visiting Committee of Building Efficiency for a Sustainable Tomorrow (BEST) Center, and ASHRAE’s newly established Multi-disciplinary Task Group for Effective Building Operations.

 Steve Hill is the Director of Facilities Services for Blue Mountain Hospital and has held that position for 24 years.
 Steve is responsible for Construction Projects, Facilities Maintenance, Implementation of Fire Life Safety, and has been involved in various maintenance fields for the last 38 years.
 During his career, he patented an impact tool related to the field and holds US Patent #no 5,012,567.
 After serving in the US Air Force in a maintenance related field, Steve graduated from Clover Park Technical College and holds a BOC level II Building Operators Certification.
 Steve previously held a General Contractors license for the State of Oregon for 17 years.
 Steve has served as the Project Coordinator for Blue Mountain Hospital during construction of the 8.5 million dollar new Hospital project from 2000 to 2003.
 Steve was one of the first Building Maintenance Electricians in the State of Oregon, with a BME6 license number.
 Steve has been a Board member for the Oregon Society of Healthcare Engineers for 19 years, and was instrumental in organizing meetings and bringing relative topics to OSHE conferences.
 Steve was the Chairman for the BOC Certification Advisory Committee on developing Policies and Procedures.
 Steve was instrumental in premiering and implementing one of the first Biomass building heating conversions in the Northwest.
 In his personal time, Steve enjoys the outdoors of the Northwest with camping, fishing and 4 wheeling activities.